-Before riding
+Before Riding

-Check operation of the emergency cutout switch, and tether switch.
+Check operation of the emergency cutout switch and tether switch.
 Restart engine.
-WARNING: If engine does not shut-off when flicking the emergency cut-out switch and/or by pulling the tether cut-out cap, stop the engine by turning OFF the ignition key.
-Do not operate the vehicle, see your authorized dealer.
+WARNING: If engine does not shut-off when flicking the emergency cut-out switch and/or when pulling the tether cut-out cap, stop the engine by turning OFF the ignition key.
+Do not operate the vehicle further, see your authorized dealer.